scipy-conference/scipy_proceedings/papers/scott_sievert/hyperband.rst

 =============

 A hyper-parameter search a.k.a "model selection" is required if high performance is desired.
-In practice, it's a burden for machine learning researchers and practitioners.
+In practice, it's expensive and time-consuming for machine learning researchers and practitioners.
 Ideally, model selection algorithms return high performing models quickly and are simple to use.

+Returning quality hyper-parameters quickly relies on making decisions about which hyper-parameters to devote training time to.
+This might mean progressively choosing higher-performing hyper-parameter values or stopping low-performing models early during training.

 Returning high performing models quickly will allow the user (e.g., a data scientist) to more easily use model selection.
-Having a better search method will allow them to easily find high performing models and remove the need for repeating model selection searches to obtain a better model.
-Returning this high performing model quickly would lower the barrier to performing model selection.
+Returning this high performing model quickly would lower the expense and/or time barrier to performing model selection.

 This work